 If you’ve read my other posts, you may know that I’m a yoga teacher who’s always banging on about mindfulness!
 It’s helped me accent my alopecia over the years, whatever state it happens to be in.

 Mindfulness teaches us to sit with what’s going on.
 Be aware of it, stay present, without trying to change anything.
 But sometimes I have a tendency to “sit with it” for waaay too long: to worry about every little part rather than doing what I know I should be doing and letting it go.
 (Which makes me worry more!)

 For me, staying busy was what I needed to get on with things this summer and to enjoy my time at home: making memories with family, not caring about what I ate or how I looked or whether I’d get sleep that night or whether my hair would grow back.

 And the offshoot was that I did get to sleep again.
 And my hair did grow back – not all of it, you understand, my head is still very much bald aside from some tentative patches of white fuzz.
 But that’s ok.

 Going home was a tough but valuable experience.
-And I realised a few important things…
+And I realized a few important things…

 I’m not confident enough to bear my baldness out in public, like I once did.
 Maybe it’s sleep deprivation and constantly being on edge/hormonal but I think the first curious look might send me into floods of tears!